dsd993/Postdoc_Works/E2EAutoCorrelation_E2EDistance/README.md

 ### Other details:

-This code does moving average over all the frames and also averages over chains if there are more than 1 chain in the sytem
+This code does moving average over all the frames and also averages over chains if there are more than 1 chain in the system